-- That’s 1 squat jump.
+- That’s one squat jump.

-The Box Jump:
+The Box Jump

-- Start standing tall.
+- Start off standing tall.

-- You’ll START to come out of the bottom the same way, EXCEPT arms will now come forward.
+- You’ll START to come out of the bottom the same way, EXCEPT your arms will now come forward.

 - This is your leverage for getting up to a higher surface.

-- That’s 1 box jump.
+- That’s one box jump.

-A few things to be mindful of (especially if you’re brand new to these):
+A few things to be mindful of–especially if you’re brand new to these:

-- If you’re outside and using a curb or other makeshift concrete raised surface, practice a few step ups first to ensure you’ll clear it.
+- If you’re outside and using a curb or other makeshift concrete raised surface, practice a few step-ups first to ensure you’ll clear it.